Purchases through our links may earn LEVVVEL a commission.

 Yes, the RTX 3090 supports PCIe 4.0.
-If you plan on getting the card and hooking it up with a PCIe 3.0 slot don’t worry.
-The 3080 shows almost zero difference between PCIe 3.0 and PCIe 4.0 and you shouldn’t lose more than a couple of frames in games when hooking the card to the PCIe 3.0 x16 slot.
+If you plan on getting the card and hooking it up to a PCIe 3.0 slot, don’t worry.
+The 3090 shows almost zero difference between PCIe 3.0 and PCIe 4.0, and you shouldn’t lose more than a couple of frames in games when hooking the card to the PCIe 3.0 x16 slot.

 Does the RTX 3090 support HDMI 2.1, and will it work on older HDMI standards?